 This Policy applies to all NSW Government agencies.
-It is designed to provide users with information needed to build data protection into smart places project design, and actively manage smart places data from collection to disposal.
-It provides guidance to help organisations follow lawful and best practice protection of smart places data.
+It is designed to provide users with information needed to build data protection into smart places project design and actively manage Smart Places data from collection to disposal.
+It provides guidance to help organisations follow lawful and best practice protection of Smart Places data.

-This Policy supports the NSW Smart Places Customer Charter, in particular Principle 4 Keeping Customer Information Safe.
-Government agencies involved in smart places initiatives will adhere to the Policy.
+This Policy is a key enabler of the NSW Smart Places Customer Charter, in particular Principle 4 Keeping Customer Information Safe.
+Government agencies involved in smart places initiatives should adhere to the Policy.
 It is recommended that other place owners and smart places practitioners aspire to a similar level of best practice.

-Other users of this policy may include members of the public, local councils, private industry contractors and those who collect, access, hold or process data obtained from a NSW Smart Place, as part of their commitments under the Customer Charter.
+Accordingly, councils, industry, the private sector and those who collect, access, hold or process data obtained from an NSW Smart Place are encouraged to adopt this Policy.

-1.3 The purpose of the policy
+1.3 Purpose of the policy

-The purpose of the Data Protection Policy as stated in the Smart Places Strategy, is to support the Privacy and Personal Information Protection Act 1998 (PPIP Act), to guide how data is collected, managed and stored as part of smart places implementation.
+The NSW Smart Places Data Protection Policy is a way-finder for NSW Government agencies.
+The purpose of the Data Protection Policy, as stated in the Smart Places Strategy, is to support the Privacy and Personal Information Protection Act 1998 (PPIP Act), to guide how data is collected, managed and stored as part of smart places implementation.